Faculty of Economic Sciences, University of Buenos Aires: Degrees

 In addition, the faculty offers a number of specialization degrees, as well as magister degrees, doctorates and post-doctoral degrees in diverse fields, such as TIC and services, management and marketing, finances, public sector, international economy and business, and accounting, auditing and taxation.

 Research institutes and dependencies

-The Faculty of Economic Sciences counts with three research institutes: the Instituto de Investigaciones en Administración, Contabilidad y Métodos Cuantitativos para la Gestión ("Institute of Administration, Accounting and Quantitative Management Methods", IADCOM), the Instituto Interdisciplinario de Economía Política de Buenos Aires ("Buenos Aires Interdisciplinary Institute of Political Economy", IIEP – a joint institute alongside CONICET), and the Instituto de Investigaciones en Gestión, Desarrollo y Control de Organizaciones ("Institute of Research on Organization Management, Development and Control", IGEDECO).
+The Faculty of Economic Sciences has three research institutes: the Instituto de Investigaciones en Administración, Contabilidad y Métodos Cuantitativos para la Gestión ("Institute of Administration, Accounting and Quantitative Management Methods", IADCOM), the Instituto Interdisciplinario de Economía Política de Buenos Aires ("Buenos Aires Interdisciplinary Institute of Political Economy", IIEP – a joint institute alongside CONICET), and the Instituto de Investigaciones en Gestión, Desarrollo y Control de Organizaciones ("Institute of Research on Organization Management, Development and Control", IGEDECO).

 In addition, up to 27 research centers operate under the scope of FCE.
 The faculty also oversees one of UBA's museums, the Museum of Foreign Debt.

 Political and institutional life

 Like the rest of the University of Buenos Aires's faculties, FCE operates under the principle of tripartite co-governance, wherein authorities are democratically elected and professors, students and graduates are represented in the faculty's governing bodies.
 The faculty is headed by a Dean (decano or decana), who presides over the Directive Council (Consejo Directivo).
 The Directive Council is made up of eight representatives for the professors, four representatives of the student body, and four representatives of the faculty's graduates.
 Deans are elected by the Directive Council every four years, while elections to the council take place every two years.

 Since 2018, the dean of the Faculty of Economic Sciences has been Ricardo Pahlen Acuña.
 Until 2022, the faculty's vice dean was Radical Civic Union congressman Emiliano Yacobitti.